Erls-Corporation/edwardhotchkiss.com/_posts/2012-03-15-5-ways-to-export-the-same-node.js-module.md

 When I look through the code of some of my first ***Node.JS*** modules that I wrote I look at the different ways that I handled their class structure and export.
 It's all eye-candy to me, but pick your favorite, or .apply() as argumented.

-This module is called "dude", and all it does it one thing "say" - "%s".
+This module is called "dude", and all it does is one thing (for brevity): console.log('%s').

 **Usage.js**